About Smart Justice for Young People

-The group works together to shift political and public attitudes, to advise government on innovative evidence-based approaches, and to challenge policies and practices that harm young people.
+The group works together to shift political and public attitudes, advise government on innovative evidence-based approaches, and to challenge policies and practices that harm young people.

 The coalition is informed by the experiences and voices of young people, experienced practitioners on the ground, leading researchers and health experts, and communities across Victoria.